-The Pleasures and Pitfalls of Family Cruising
+The Pros and Cons of Family Cruising

-But there's a pitfall.
+But there's a downside.

 Which, then, are the best bets for spring break cruising?

-Editor's Note: If you intend to travel without parents, remember to check and thoroughly understand the age-eligibility requirements for each person in your group.
-The cruise lines aren't kidding about enforcing the policies and will leave fully paid but underage passengers on the pier with no hesitation whatsoever.
+For Teens, Young Adults and College Students: Editor's Note: If you (or your children) intend to travel without parents, remember to check and thoroughly understand the age-eligibility requirements for each person in the group.
+The cruise lines aren't kidding about enforcing the policies and will leave fully paid-but-underage passengers on the pier with no hesitation whatsoever.

-Princess Cruises' large ships are also standouts in this category, with age-appropriate kid's groups, parent-free teen centers and family-centric activities, such as "Movies Under the Stars" and Island Night deck parties.
+Princess Cruises' large ships are also standouts in this category, with age-appropriate kids groups, parent-free teen centers and family-centric activities, such as Movies Under the Stars and Island Night deck parties.
 The layout of the ships and quiet, adults-only areas like The Sanctuary ensure that there will always be tranquil spaces for the grands if they so desire.

 No Kids?
 No Problem!

 If March and April are the best times for you to travel, but you'd rather share your vacation with as few children as possible, take heart.
 There are options for cruising during spring break that will get you away from the family and student scene.
 Here are some tips: